jule64/findivey/README.md

     - add time scan interval option (currently scan every ten minutes)

+Here is a little screenshot:

+![screenshot](https://raw.github.com/jule64/findivey/master/img/screenshot1.png)

 If you would like to contribute please fork this project!

-![screenshot](https://raw.github.com/jule64/findivey/master/img/screenshot1.png)